10 Anime With Compelling Female Characters to Enjoy

 1. Golden Kamuy

 Set in the aftermath of the Russo-Japanese war, Golden Kamuy follows a veteran on his search for a whispered-about Ainu gold.
 Early in his adventure, he meets Asirpa, a young Ainu huntress.
-This anime, and the manga which it is adapted from, not only gives its female character a leading role, makes her smarter, craftier, and more capable than her male veteran soldier counterpart—but it also gives center stage to a young Ainu.
+This anime, and the manga from which it is adapted, not only gives its female character a leading role but also makes her smarter, craftier and more capable than her male veteran soldier counterpart.
+It also gives center stage to a young Ainu.
 Asirpa is a girl from Hokkaido’s native people, a group that has been marginalized for a hundred years.

 It’s a series that proves why representation matters.
 It teaches viewers about a culture and history they might know nothing about.
 It broadens our perspectives on Japanese history and culture, especially that of Hokkaido’s indigenous Ainu people.